hussein-shamy/VBA-WorkAutomation/README.md

 # VBA-WorkAutomation

-A collection of reusable VBA scripts and macros to automate repetitive daily tasks in Excel and other Microsoft Office tools.
-Designed to improve productivity, reduce errors, and streamline workflows.
+This repository contains a set of practical and reusable VBA scripts designed to automate routine tasks in Microsoft Excel and other Office applications.
+Whether you're working in telecom operations, engineering, or business reporting, these tools help boost productivity and accuracy.

+# Scripts
+1. On-Call Contacts Email Sender